Protected Object

 Assigned IP’s

 You can remove IP addresses from the list of assigned ones.
-To do this, select the address you no longer need by checking the box at the beginning of its row, and then click on the Delete button.
+To do this, select the address you no longer need by checking the box at the beginning of its row, then click Delete.

 Backend servers

-The service provides load balancing between multiple backend servers.
+The service provides load balancing across multiple backend servers.

 A backend is your server located behind the protection system.
-It processes user requests that have been filtered from attacks and generates responses.
+It processes user requests that have been filtered for attacks and generates responses.

 1. Users send requests over the internet.